Adam Stansfield: Yeovil Town

 In October 2001, Stansfield's performances for Elmore impressed Yeovil Town manager Gary Johnson to sign him.
 He made his debut in the Conference on 9 November, playing the entirety of a 3–0 loss away to Southport.
 His first goal came on 1 December, concluding a 3–1 victory at Northwich Victoria.
 His first season at Huish Park was a success, finishing as the top scorer with 16 goals, eight of which came in the club's victorious FA Trophy run.
 He scored twice in a fourth round replay at Doncaster Rovers, as Yeovil came from 0–3 down for an eventual 5–4 victory.
 In the final on 12 May he scored the second goal of a 2–0 win over Stevenage Borough at the Villa Park, Birmingham.

 On the first day of the following season, Stansfield was substituted through injury after 16 minutes of an eventual 2–2 home draw with Gravesend & Northfleet to be replaced by Abdoulai Demba.
 It was later confirmed to be a break of the tibia and fibula.
 He missed the remainder of the season, in which Yeovil won the Conference to be promoted to The Football League for the first time.

 He recovered to feature in the next campaign, making his league debut on 16 August 2003.
-In that match, Yeovil's first in The Football League, he came on as an 80th-minute substitute for Kirk Jackson in a 3–0 win against Carlisle United.
+In that match, Yeovil's first home match in The Football League, he came on as an 80th-minute substitute for Kirk Jackson in a 3–0 win against Carlisle United.
 His first of six goals in the Third Division season came on 6 September, opening a 2–0 home win over Swansea City.
 He was given a rare start in that match as first-choice forward Kevin Gall was away with Wales under-21.